plone/mockup/README.md

 -   Bug Fixes (type: `fix`),
 -   Maintenance (type: `maint`).

-We can group commits in the changelog via a scope - or grouping.
+We can group commits in the changelog via a scope or grouping.
-Let's follow a convention and use these groupings - but the grouping is optional and any other group name can be used.
+Let's follow a convention and use these groupings, but the grouping is optional and any other group name can be used.

 -   "Dependencies" for upgrading package.json dependencies.
 -   "Docs" for documentation.
 -   "Build" for everything related to the release workflow, Webpack and building bundles.
 -   "Cleanup" for cleaning up or reformatting code.
--   "pat PATTERNNAME" for changes to individual patterns in src/pat.
+-   "pat PATTERNNAME" for changes to individual patterns in `src/pat`.
--   "core MODULENAME" for changes to core modules in src/core.
+-   "core MODULENAME" for changes to core modules in `src/core`.

-A commit message with a changelog-grouping must be structured like so: `TYPE(GROUP): MESSAGE`.
+A commit message with a changelog grouping must be structured like so: `TYPE(GROUP): MESSAGE`.
 Without grouping: `TYPE: MESSAGE`

-If the commit message doesn't follow this convention it won't be included in the changelog.
+If the commit message doesn't follow this convention, then it won't be included in the changelog.
 To bypass the pre-commit hook, use the git `-n` switch.
-Example: `git commit yarn.lock -m"yarn install." -n`.
+Example: `git commit yarn.lock -m "yarn install." -n`.

 If you are working on a component like the structure pattern (pat-structure), use `pat structure` as a group.